Our Story

 Critically Acclaimed

 From the vineyard to the glass, Columbia Crest wines are an extraordinary expression of craftsmanship.
-With a large body of acclaim, Columbia Crest winery delivers a steadfast promise with each bottle—world-class wines from a world-class wine region.
+With a large body of acclaim, such as #1 Wine of the Year from Wine Spectator in December 2009, Columbia Crest winery delivers a steadfast promise with each bottle—world-class wines from a world-class wine region.

 Historic Timeline